IvanYuantama/CH4-CoreLocation/README.md

 - MapKit for rendering the property map and displaying pins
 - CoreLocation for capturing the user's GPS coordinates
-- GeoToolbox for surfacing location details such as place names, Google Maps links, and nearby point-of-interest information at a tapped coordinate
+- GeoToolbox for surfacing location details such as place names, Maps links, and nearby point-of-interest information at a tapped coordinate
 - WeatherKit for capturing variables like temperature, humidity, etc
 - FoundationModels to make a summary based on provided data.